Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/ashley.md

 - **One thing I learned**:
     I didn't know that we can use piping (|) in the python code!

+**Ashley's Response:** Hi Soobin, thanks for your feedback!
+Believe me, I did cause my computer to crash many times!
+It was thanks to someone else's suggestion that I started pickling the files, so I really appreciate all your suggestions.

 ## Varun